A Helpful Guide to Medical Malpractice Insurance

 - Rhode Island

-Some states also require medical professionals to carry a minimum amount of coverage to participate state programs design to assist them with claims:
+Some states also require medical professionals to carry a minimum amount of coverage and to participate in state programs designed to assist them with claims:

 - New Mexico